 I am a doctoral candidate in sociology at Brown University.
 My research interests span racial theory and racism, higher education, and organizational theory.
 You can reach me at email@example.com.
-My pronouns are they/them/their.
+My pronouns are they/them/theirs.

-My projects consider how prestige is constructed within higher education, and how ideas of prestige and merit serve as mechanisms for maintaining racialized inequality.
-My work has been supported by the Office of the Vice President for Campus Life at Brown University, the Beatrice and Joseph Feinberg Memorial Fund, and the Nelson Center for Entrepreneurship.
+My projects consider how merit has been historically constructed within higher education by exploring the relationship between slavery, colonialism, and higher education.
+My work has been supported by The Institute for Transformative Practice at Brown University, the Beatrice and Joseph Feinberg Memorial Fund, the Office of Institutional Equity and Diversity at Brown University, and the Nelson Center for Entrepreneurship.
 For 2017-2019, I am a Graduate Fellow in Community Engaged Scholarship at Brown University's Swearer Center.

 If you are a Punjabi and/or Sikh community member who is looking for resources, explore the Sikh Family Center's multi-lingual resource depository – especially the "Know Your Rights" and "Red Cards"/Red Card Instructions.

 I do not capitalize my name, but am not offended if you do forget to do so.
 I do not feel similarly if you make a mistake with my pronouns, though.